Senither/hypixel-discord-chat-bridge/README.md

 The owner ID is similar to the command role, however this is the ID of the user that should have full access to the `!override` command, the user with this permission can use the command to run virtually any command via the bot, and should therefore be limited to just the owner of the bot.

 The prefix is the command prefixed used for all the commands in the bot on the Discord side, by default this is set it `!`.

+The messageMode can either be `bot` or `webhook`.
+This selects how the messages should be displayed when sent from Minecraft to Discord.
+To see an example of what webhook mode looks like [click here](https://i.imgur.com/tulcMVA.png) and for bot mode [click here](https://i.imgur.com/07EPheLh.jpg).

 ### Commands